-All academic librarians have earned a master's degree in library science or in library and information science.
-Most SUNY Adirondack librarians have earned additional graduate degrees and have been professional librarians for many years.
+All librarians who work at college libraries have earned a master's degree in library science or in library and information science.
+Most academic librarians have earned additional graduate degrees and have been professional librarians for many years.

 All SUNY Adirondack librarians: